ur5us/insomnia.rest/content/documentation/other/migrate-from-chrome.md

 ---
-title: "Migrating from 2.0"
+title: Migrating from 2.0
-slug: "migrate-from-chrome"
+slug: migrate-from-chrome
 menu:
     docs:
-        parent: "other"
+        parent: other
         weight: 1
 ---